pdinklag/ordered/README.md

 If `exists` is `false`, the contents of `key` and `value` are undefined.

-### B-trees
+### Ordered Sets

-This is an implementation of plain old B-trees with no tricks or magic.
-Let *B* be the degree of the nodes in the B-tree.
-The implementation supports insertion and removal operations, as well as minimum, maximum, membership, predecessor and successor queries in base-*B* logarithmic time in the number of contained keys plus node-level scans.

-The implementation is very simple, almost naïve: the maintenance of the B-tree structure is implemented according to Gonazlo Navarro's book [Compact Data Structures](https://users.dcc.uchile.cl/~gnavarro/CDSbook/).
-The data structure for nodes is a simple array of keys which are maintained in ascending order using simple linear-time queries and manipulation.
-Since nodes are kept small (think a B-tree of degree 65, storing up to 64 keys at each node), thanks to caching, this is extremely fast on modern hardware and can easily outperform much more sophisticated approaches (such as fusion or burst) in the general case.
-Despite the simple algorithms, the code has been engineered such that it is competitive with other data structures across the board.
-Because B-trees are cardinality-reducing, their memory consumption depends only on the contained number of keys and not the size of the universe these keys are drawn from.

-The B-tree comes as an ordered set as well as an ordered map (associative B-tree).
-It only supports unique keys; multiple insertions of the same key leads to undefined behaviour.

-#### Ordered Set (classic B-tree)

-The alias `ordered::btree::Set<Key>` gives you the classic B-tree experience for keys of type `Key`.
-The only requirement for `Key` is that it must satisfy the `std::totally_ordered` concept.
+The aliases `ordered::btree::Set<Key>` and `ordered::range_marking::Set<Key>` give you the classic ordered set experience for keys of type `Key`.
+For range-marking, `Key` must be an unsigned integral type, for B-trees it must satisfy `std::totally_ordered`.

-Note that even though no values are associated with keys here, you will get a [QueryResult](#QueryResult) when performing predecessor or successor queries.
-This is simply for convenience of keeping the code succinct; the `value` field in these results is not meaningful and can simply be ignored.
+Note that even though no values are associated with keys here, the [QueryResult](#QueryResult) from queries will have a `value` field.
+This is simply for convenience of keeping the code succinct; it is not meaningful and can simply be ignored in these cases.

 ##### Example